 The Illinois Utilities use screening tools that apply an appropriate discount rate to any future costs or benefits.
-The societal discount rate, required for use by all electric utilities, is defined as a nominal discount rate of 2.40%, or a real (inflation-adjusted) discount rate of 0.42%.42
+The societal discount rate, required for use by all electric utilities, is defined as a nominal discount rate of 2.40%, or a real (inflation-adjusted) discount rate of 0.42%.

-Where a future cost is provided within the TRM (e.g., in early replacement measures where a deferred baseline replacement cost is provided) and the future cost has been adjusted using an inflation rate (based upon the 20-year
+Where a future cost is provided within the TRM (e.g., in early replacement measures where a deferred baseline replacement cost is provided) and the future cost has been adjusted using an inflation rate (based upon the 20-year Treasury yield of 1.98%), the nominal discount rate should be used to discount to the present value.
+Where future

-40 In such instances, the Incremental Cost is the full cost of direct installation Measures (materials and labor) and the full cost of Measures provided in Kits to Customers.
+&lt;sup>39 In such instances, the Incremental Cost is the full cost of direct installation Measures (materials and labor) and the full cost of Measures provided in Kits to Customers.

-41 See The National Efficiency Screening Project, National Standard Practice Manual for Assessing Cost-Effectiveness of Energy Efficiency Resources, Edition 1, Spring 2017.
+&lt;sup>40 See The National Efficiency Screening Project, National Standard Practice Manual for Assessing Cost-Effectiveness of Energy Efficiency Resources, Edition 1, Spring 2017.
 Retrieved from https://nationalefficiencyscreening.org/national-standard-practice-manual/.

-$^{^{42}}$ Based on the ten year average (1/1/2010 - 12/31/2019) of the 10 year Treasury bond yield rates.
+&lt;sup>41 Based on the ten year average (1/1/2010 - 12/31/2019) of the 10 year Treasury bond yield rates.
 The 10 year rates are used to be consistent with the average measure life of the measures specified within this TRM.
-See "IL Discount Rate Calculation_V9-V11.xls".
+See "IL Discount Rate Calculation\V9-V11.xls".